 HHS conducts open enrollments for entities interested in becoming a Financial Management Services Agency (FMSA).
 FMSAs deliver financial management services (FMS) to people who participate in the Consumer Directed Services (CDS) option and who choose the FMSA as their financial management services provider.
-Entities must attend an HHS enrollment training and pass a knowledge test before submitting a completed contract application packet.
+Entities must submit a completed contract application packet before receiving an invitation to attend an HHSC enrollment training and pass a knowledge test.

 What Does an FMSA Do?